demirantay/notebook/syllabus-finance.md

 - [ ] Benjamin Graham -- Smart Investor
 - [ ] Start reading more serious texts.
 Focus on Accounting and minor in Economics in your learning time.
 - [ ] Do case studies of top-500 fortune and important tech companies.
 Know their histroy their challenges, departments organizational structure.
 Management layer ... etc.
+- [ ] Watch and Note every video you see on Y combinator youtube channel, website ... etc.

 ### Packet 2: Feynman